Stop the Drips: Exploring the Reasons Behind Male Post-Pee Dribbling

 It may seem counterintuitive, but not drinking water to avoid trips to the bathroom does more harm than good when it comes to your urinary system.

 Dark yellow, concentrated urine, created when you’re dehydrated, irritates your bladder and makes you pee more.
-Water also helps drain toxins and waste from your body, which reduces the risk of urinary blockages and UTIs.
+Water also helps drain toxins and waste from your body, which reduces the risk of urinary blockages and urinary tract infections (UTIs).

 Many people in the United States avoid speaking about their incontinence due to embarrassment or shame.
 Some even avoid telling their healthcare providers about their issues, which can delay treatment and allow for symptoms to increase in severity.